dlumian/DataSciFuncs/README.md

 ## Contributing

-If you’d like to contribute to the development of `tidbits`, please fork the repository and create a pull request.
+If you’d like to contribute to the development of `DataSciFuncs`, please fork the repository and create a pull request.
 I welcome contributions that improve existing features, fix bugs, or add new functionality.

 ### Guidelines:
 - Write clear, concise code and include comments where necessary.